Best exercise bike 2024 for at-home cardio workouts and spin sessions

 Despite being a low-impact aerobic activity, an exercise bike can be very good for weight loss.
 In fact, according to Healthline it’s one of the best cardio exercises that can help you lose weight.
 It's also a better option for those struggling with obesity as it puts less pressure on the joints than running, especially outdoors.

-Technogym advises doing three 30 minute workouts a week on your bike to get your body used to cardio workouts first.
-Then, after a month, you can try increasing the workout time to up the intensity.
-If, however, you are short on time, your best option is doing some interval training instead, as this can help burn lots of calories in a short period of time.
-An example of this would be cycling really hard for 30 seconds, followed by a minute of steady cycling to bring your heart rate back down and repeating this 10 times.
+Technogym advises doing three 30-minute workouts a week on your bike to get your body used to cardio workouts first.
+Then, after a month, you can try increasing your workout time to up the intensity.
+If, however, you are short on time, your best option is doing some interval training instead, as this can help burn lots of calories in a short space of time.
+An example of this would be cycling really hard for 30 seconds, followed by a minute of steady cycling to bring your heart rate back down, and repeating this 10 times.
+Need more ideas?
+Here's three ways you can use an exercise bike for weight loss.

-However, when it comes to weight loss, it’s hard to rely on exercise alone and you’ll need to look at your diet.
+However, don't forget, when it comes to weight loss, you can't rely on exercise alone and you’ll need to look at your diet.
 To lose weight, you’ll need to consume fewer calories than you burn in a day.

 How many calories can you burn on an exercise bike?